menciagl/API---videogames-rawg.io-/README.md

 The following Data Harvesting project aims to use the API from rawg.io to see changes in video game trends over the last years.

-1. First download the .rmd file and save it to a new R Studio project.
+1. First download the .rmd file, open it and save it into a new R Studio project.

 2. Open the .rmd file and follow the instructions in the Rmd itself.